 24 Hours in Las Vegas Itinerary

-Some people might think that the idea of a Secret Food Tour in Las Vegas sounds nuts.
+Some people might think that the idea of a food tour in Las Vegas sounds nuts.
 After all, Las Vegas’ secrets are supposed to be about what Bradley Cooper and his buddies did at their bachelor party.
 They’re not supposed to be about finding cool restaurants on the Las Vegas Strip.

 1) Gordon Ramsay pub and grill